jhuckaby/pixl-server-web/README.md

 ## http_log_body_max

 This property sets the maximum allowed request and response body length that can be logged, when [http_log_request_details](#http_log_request_details) is enabled.
+It defaults to `32768` (32K).
 If the request or response body length exceeds this amount, they will not be included in the transaction log.

 **Note:** This property only has effect if [http_log_request_details](#http_log_request_details) is enabled.